 throughout the Juneau Icefield area.
 Using this information he

-could he could discover the extent of the Taku Glacier (and
+could discover the extent of the Taku Glacier (and other

-other glaciers) and when they were leaving records of their
+glaciers) and when they were leaving records of their presence

 (Click on the above diagram to see a larger version that